 A former freelance writer, Danielle Svetcov has been representing nonfiction and fiction at Levine Greenberg Rostan Literary for the past eleven years.
 Her authors range from New York Times reporters to dairy farmers in South Dakota.
-Books she has sold include the short story collection Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves; and the memoirs You Only Get Letters From Jail and Half Baked: The Story of My Nerves, My Newborn, and How We Both Learned to Breathe.
-She can be reached at dsvetcov@lgrliterary.com.
+Books she has sold include the short story collection You Only Get Letters From Jail; the memoir Half Baked: The Story of My Nerves, My Newborn, and How We Both Learned to Breath; and the narrative Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves; she can be reached at dsvetcov@lgrliterary.com.